birgerosterberg/animatedsvg/README.md

 One in a SVG File

 Create
-One CSS Transition
+One CSS Transition X
-One keyframe Animation
+One keyframe Animation X
-One external keyframe Animation
+One external keyframe Animation X